 The importance of knee arthritis exercises

 For most people, aerobic activity as a knee arthritis treatment is associated with less knee arthritis pain and less disability.

 Runners are particularly sad when diagnosed with knee arthritis.
 Running has not been shown to cause more advanced osteoarthritis.
 Even as far back as 1986 early studies on runners showed that their bone density increased (that’s good) and there were no signs of increasing osteoarthritis in male or female runners.
 Like other aerobic forms of exercise.
 There are numerous health advantages to running.
 For now, it appears very clear that the risk of not performing aerobic exercise is much higher than the risk of causing worsening arthritic pain.

 Osteoarthritis of the knee is associated with an increased risk of all-cause mortality.
 That means that exercise and maintaining physical activity is critically important for your health and well-being.
 Formal programs are starting to emerge across the globe to help people improve their quality of life with arthritis that is not yet severe enough to require joint replacement surgery.
 GLA (D) is a program developed in Denmark that has demonstrated significant success in mitigating a lot of the disabling aspects of living with osteoarthritis of the knee.
-Exercise and walking are essential to decrease the risk of dementia, to lower the risk of heart disease, to maintain or decrease our weight, to clear the cobwebs from our heads, to reduce blood pressure and improve your overall health.
+Exercise and walking are essential to decrease the risk of dementia, lower the risk of heart disease, maintain or decrease our weight, clear the cobwebs from our heads, reduce blood pressure and improve our overall health.
 Exercise is the best medicine for a joint that has started to degenerate or become arthritic.
 You are NOT wearing out your cartilage by walking or running.